 Everyone says Google Ads is the paid shortcut to the top of Google, but now you find out there’s no guarantee your ads will rank at all.
 When paid ads seem to have so many hidden “surprises” it makes you question whether they’re worth running.

-Thankfully, improving the ranking of your ad is simple.
-It comes down to putting your customers first, and creating ads and landing pages that are relevant.
+Thankfully, improving your Google Ads position is simple.
+It comes down to putting your customers first and creating ads and landing pages that are relevant.
 Here’s how you do it…

 If you’re paying for Google Ads, you want your ads to be seen by people interested in your products and services.

 But so does every other home improvement business bidding on the same keywords as you.

 Since so many businesses are competing for a limited number of paid ad spots, Google uses a process called Ad Rank to determine the Google Ads positions for each keyword.
 This is important to understand because Google Ads uses a bidding system – but not the type you’d see in the real world.